Jonyboylovespie/BTD6-Mods/README.md

             <h2>Paragon Totem In Shop</h2>
         </td>
         <td>
-           Adds geraldo's paragon totem into shop.
+           This mod adds Geraldo's paragon totem into shop.
 If you go into mod settings you can turn on OP mode which will instantly get you degree 100 with it down.
         </td>
         <td width="12%">
             <a href="https://github.com/Jonyboylovespie/BTD6-Mods/blob/main/Mods/Placeholder.dll"><img alt="Download" src="https://github.com/Darinsky/Bloons-TD6-Mods/blob/main/download_small.png?raw=true"></a>